Mil Mi-8

-The Mil Mi-8 (Ми-8, NATO reporting name: Hip) is a medium twin-turbine helicopter, originally designed by the Soviet Central Aerohydrodynamic Institute (TsAGI) in the 1960s and introduced into the Soviet Air Force in 1968.
-Russian production of the aircraft model still continues as of 2024.
-In addition to its most common role as a transport helicopter, the Mi-8 is also used as an airborne command post, armed gunship, and reconnaissance platform.
+The Mil Mi-8 (Ми-8, NATO reporting name: Hip) is a family of medium twin-turbine helicopters, originally designed by the Soviet Central Aerohydrodynamic Institute (TsAGI) in the 1960s and introduced into the Soviet Air Force in 1968.
+As of 2024, Russian production of the aircraft model continues.
+In addition to its most common role as a transport helicopter, the Mi-8 is used as an airborne command post, armed gunship, and reconnaissance platform.

 The Mi-8 is the world's most-produced helicopter, with over 17,000 units used by over 50 countries.
 As of 2015, when combined with the related Mil Mi-17, the two helicopters are the third most common operational military aircraft in the world.